mateusz-plaska/Calculator/README.md

 # Calcualtor

-It is console calculator appliaction.
+This is a console appliaction of the calculator.

 ## Install and open